tagup/ops-challenges/data-science/README.md

 You can download the data here: [exampleco_data](https://drive.google.com/open?id=1b12u6rzkG1AxB6wLGl7IBVoaoSoZLHNR)

-Your objectives:
-- There are some clear outliers in the data due to communication errors from the sensor equipment.
-These bad measurements have no bearing on the problem you’re trying to solve, and a good place to start is to find a way to filter them out.
+## Objectives

-- Develop an approach to detect the beginning of the “faulty” period, ideally giving the ExampleCo engineers as much time as possible to shut down their machines before failure occurs (at which time all measurements drop close to 0).
+1. **Your primary objective is to develop an approach to detect the beginning of the “faulty” period**.
+Ideally, this approach would give the ExampleCo engineers as much time as possible to shut down their machines before failure occurs (at which time all measurements drop close to 0).
 The best solutions are automated in the sense that they would generalize to similar but slightly different data; simpler methods are acceptable but are less likely to receive full credit.
-- Demonstrate the efficacy of your approach using visualizations.
-You must also include a simple explanation of these figures and why your approach is effective, written in language that non-technical executives could understand.
+2. Demonstrate the efficacy of your approach using visualizations.
+You must also include a simple explanation of these figures and why your approach is effective, ideally written in language that non-technical executives could understand.
-- Finally, discuss the strengths and limitations of your approach (written for a technical audience), and be sure to mention other approaches that you would have liked to try if you had more time.
+3. Finally, and now with a technical audience in mind, discuss the strengths and limitations of your approach and be sure to mention other approaches that you would have liked to try if you had more time.

-A few notes to help:
+## Notes to help
+1. A good place to start is by addressing the noise due to communication errors.
-1. Feel free to use any libraries you like.
+2. Feel free to use any libraries you like.
 Your final results should be presented in this Python notebook.
-2. There are no constraints on the techniques you bring to bear, we are curious to see how you think and what sort of resources you have in your toolbox.
+3. There are no constraints on the techniques you bring to bear, we are curious to see how you think and what sort of resources you have in your toolbox.
+4. **Be sure to clearly articulate what you did, why you did it, and how the results should be interpreted**.
+In particular, you should be aware of the limitations of whatever approach or approaches you take.
-3. Don't feel compelled to use all the data if you're not sure how.
-Feel free to focus on data from a single unit, and use that as a jumping-off point to draw inferences about the rest of the fleet.
+5. Don't feel compelled to use all the data if you're not sure how.
+Feel free to focus on data from a single unit if that makes it easier to get started.
-4. Before submitting the challenge, make sure to run all cells so that the content in the notebook can be evaluated without running any code.
-Failure to do so will result in an automatic rejection.
-5. Don't hesitate to reach out to datasciencejobs@tagup.io with any questions!
+6. Don't hesitate to reach out to datasciencejobs@tagup.io with any questions!